Request an Interlibrary Loan

 Most libraries will not lend entire periodicals, but will supply photocopies of specific articles (subject to copyright regulations).
 When requesting periodical articles, please copy the information exactly as it appears in the citation including the correct volume, issue, date and pages.
 It is essential that the periodical title information be copied as found.
-No attempt should be made to provide full titles as abbreviated periodical titles are standardized (e.g. Arch.
+If the title in your citation is abbreviated, please do not attempt to provide the full title as abbreviated periodical titles are standardized (e.g. Arch.
 Hist.
 Med.) and attempts to guess at a full title often lead to confusion and delays.
 It is helpful to include the ISSN (International Standard Serial Number) if you have it, since many periodicals have the same title but ISSNs are unique.

-Videos, audio cassettes, CDs, DVDs, films, newspapers, bound journals, kits, rare books, some private institutions' research documents and Psychological and Sociological Association papers are not available through ILL.
+Videos, audio cassettes, films, newspapers, bound journals, kits, rare books, some private institutions' research documents and Psychological and Sociological Association papers are not available through ILL.

 You will receive an email from nswastaff@Relais-host.com.
 This email will either:

 - provide you with a link to your article, or